PrimeDry Hood and air system

 The PrimeDry Hood and its air system control the ventilation for the drying section with a uniform inflow of heated air in the surrounding of the paper web to quickly take up the water vapor produced.
 This water vapor is discharged with the exhaust air.

 The air handling system PrimeDry Hood is separated from the machine hall ventilation.
 A heat recovery system can be employed to recover part of the heat from the machine exhaust air, which contains the entire heat energy required in the drying section.
 This recovered heat can be used for heating the machine supply air, circulation water for room ventilation and process water.
 Depending on the system size there is a total capacity of 10 MW or more.

 At a glance

 - Enhanced performance of the entire drying process

-- Uniform inflow of heated air in the vicinity of the paper web
+- Uniform inflow of heated air in the surrounding of the paper web

 - Heat recovery for energy and cost savings